Kallenju/Kallenju/README.md

 ## Brief information:
 - 💼 I work for LinkedHelper.
-- 🌱 I’m currently doing deep dive on React and related technologies (Redux, RTK, Zustand, react-hook-form, react-router).
+- 🌱 I’m currently doing deep dive on React, RxJS, TypeORM, PostgreSQL and MongoDB.

 ## 📫 How to reach me: